 Poet or linebacker, shy or outgoing, anyone from any ethnic background can develop depression.
 The illness is twice as common in women as in men, but it may be that women are more likely to seek help.
 It's often first noticed in the late teens or 20s, but an episode can develop at any age.
-Tough personal experiences can trigger depression, or it may develop out of the blue.
+Tough personal experiences can sometimes trigger depression in people who are at risk for the illness.
+Or it may develop out of the blue.

 Depression can creep up gradually, which makes it harder to identify than a sudden illness.
 A bad day turns into a rut and you start skipping work, school, or social occasions.
 One type, called dysthymia, can last for years as a chronic, low-level illness – a malaise that silently undermines your career and relationships.
 Or depression can become a severe, disabling condition.
 With treatment, many feel substantial relief in 4-6 weeks.

 Despite the buzz about a "Prozac Nation," medication is only one of the tools used to lift depression.
-And asking for help does not mean you'll be pressured to take prescription drugs.
-In fact, studies suggest that "talk" therapy works as well as drugs for mild to moderate depression.
+Asking for help doesn't necessarily mean your doctor will advise medications, although medicines can often be very helpful for significant forms of depression.
+Studies suggest, though, that "talk" therapy works as well as drugs for mild to moderate depression.
 Even if you do use antidepressants, it probably won't be for life.
 Your doctor will help you determine the right time to stop your medication.

 Not always.
 Some people don't cry or even act terribly sad when they're depressed.
 Instead they are emotionally "blank" and may feel worthless or useless.
 Even without dramatic symptoms, untreated depression prevents people from living life to its fullest -- and takes a toll on families.